Magnum principium: Accompanying Note

+October 2017 letter clarifications

+In October 2017, Cardinal Robert Sarah, then prefect of the CDW, sent a commentary (of which Sarah was not the autor) on Magnum principium to the pope; the commentay was published on many websites.

+However, in a letter made to "avoid any misunderstanding" and published 22 October, Pope Francis rebuked Sarah's view.
+Francis clarified that "now the norm concedes to episcopal conferences the faculty of judging the worth and coherence of one or another term in translations from the original, even if in dialogue with the Holy See".
+He added that now, with Magnum principium, these translations did not need to conform to all points of Liturgiam authenticam.
+He furthermore stated that while the CDW still had to approve all official liturgical translations, this approval process "no longer supposes a detailed, word by word examination, except in obvious cases that can be presented to the bishops for further reflection".

+He also said that the new process should not lead "to a spirit of 'imposition' on the episcopal conferences of a translation done by the congregation", but that it should promote dialogue and cooperation.

+The pope concluded his letter by asking Sarah to send the letter "to all Episcopal Conferences" and to "the members and consultors" of the CDW.

 Reactions

 In The Tablet, Christopher Lamb wrote that "This throws open the possibility that the 2011 English Roman Missal–which became mired in disagreement with claims that the Vatican had overly controlled the process–could be changed.
 The onus will now be on local bishops to take the initiative."
 In America, liturgist John F. Baldovin wrote: "those conferences which have been experiencing tension with the Vatican over revised translations, like the French-speaking and German-speaking, now have much more breathing room in deciding what is best for translating liturgical texts".

 Cardinal Blaise Cupich thought Francis was "reconnecting the church with the Second Vatican Council" by "giving in this document an authoritative interpretation of the council as it relates to the responsibilities of bishops for the liturgical life of the church".

-Cardinal Reinhard Marx of Munich-Freising said that German bishops felt "great relief" and the Episcopal Conference of Germany thanked Francis for underlining the "genuine doctrinal authority” of episcopal conferences.
+Cardinal Reinhard Marx of Munich-Freising said that German bishops felt "great relief" and the Episcopal Conference of Germany thanked Francis for underlining the "genuine doctrinal authority" of episcopal conferences.

 Postquam Summus Pontifex

 On 22 October 2021, the Congregation for Divine Worship released the decree Postquam Summus Pontifex.
-The decree is an interpretation as well as corrections of previous documents, to correct "whatever is found to the contrary [of Magnum principium] in the Institutiones generales and in the Prænotanda of the liturgical books, as well as in the Instructions, Declarations, and Notifications published by this Dicastery according to the old norms of §§ 2 and 3 of can.
+The decree is an interpretation as well as corrections of previous documents, to correct what is found to be contrary to Magnum principium in such previous document, i.e. "in the Institutiones generales and in the Prænotanda of the liturgical books, as well as in the Instructions, Declarations, and Notifications published by this Dicastery according to the old norms of §§ 2 and 3 of can.
 838".
 For example, those changes apply to Liturgiam authenticam.